FULL-TIME CLASSES

 • A full refund will be given if the class is cancelled by the school.

-• Refunds, when due, are made within 45 days of last day of attendance.
+• Refunds, when due, are made within 45 days of the last day of attendance.

-• All books and supplies that have been distributed to students are non- refundable.
+• All books and supplies distributed to students are non-refundable.

-• Students withdrawing once class has begun will be assessed a $125 withdrawal fee.
+• Students who withdraw after class has begun will be assessed a $125 withdrawal fee.

-• Students will be charged for time, which they were scheduled to be in school, on a per-hour basis beginning on the first day of class.
+• Students will be charged for the time they were scheduled to be in school, per hour, beginning on the first day of class.

-• Financial Aid (Pell Grant) refunds will be made according to the Federal Return of Title IV Funds Policy.
+• Financial Aid (Pell Grant) refunds will be made in accordance with the Federal Return of Title IV Funds Policy.

-• Withdrawn students who qualify for outside scholarships and aid may also be held responsible for the difference between award amount and balance due to MCCC.
+• Withdrawn students who qualify for outside scholarships and aid may also be held responsible for the difference between the award amount and the balance due to MCCC.

 TRANSFER OF CREDIT

-Accepting transfer of credit for another institution is at the discretion of the Adult Education Office.
-There is no guarantee that transfer of credit is accepted, unless met by the stated guidelines.
-Acceptance of a transfer credit for a course completed in other post-secondary institutions, when comparable in scope to the coursework offered, may be granted based on meeting the following factors:
+Accepting transfer of credit from another institution is at the discretion of the Adult Education Office.
+There is no guarantee that the transfer of credit will be accepted unless it meets the stated guidelines.
+Acceptance of a transfer credit for a course completed in other post-secondary institutions, when comparable in scope to the coursework offered, may be granted based on meeting the following criteria:

-• Comparability of the nature, content, and level of transfer of credit and the appropriateness and applicability of the credit earned to programs offered by Medina County Career Center are determining factors in the evaluation process for transfer credit to be awarded.
+• The comparability of the nature, content, and level of transfer credit, and the appropriateness and applicability of the credit earned to programs offered by Medina County Career Center are determining factors in the evaluation of transfer credit.

-• The student must also meet the acceptable standards of educational accomplishment through a given assessment selected by the instructor or program coordinator according to the offered course module (must obtain a 70% or better).
-The assessment will reflect a valid evaluation measure to represent student learning outcomes applicable to that transfer of credit that is reflective of the coursework offered within the Career Development program.
+• The student must also meet the acceptable standards of educational accomplishment through an assessment selected by the instructor or program coordinator for the offered course module (must obtain a 70% or better).
+The assessment will serve as a valid evaluation measure of student learning outcomes applicable to that transfer of credit and reflective of the coursework offered within the Career Development program.

 • The course must align with the curriculum, materials, and topics covered in the Medina County Career Center course.

-• Evidence of appropriate academic level may also be requested showing satisfactory grades for the course completed as well as a request of the syllabus or study guide for the course.
+• Evidence of an appropriate academic level may also be requested, including satisfactory grades for the completed course, as well as a syllabus or study guide for the course.

-The decision to accept an academic transfer of credit will include the Director of Adult Education, Program Coordinator, and instructors of Medina County Career Center.
+The decision to accept an academic transfer of credit will involve the Director of Adult Education, the Program Coordinator, and the instructors of Medina County Career Center.

 PART-TIME CLASSES